pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-global-auto-complete-mode`` toggles the global Auto Complete mode on/off if it can.
 Activation is not allowed when Company Mode is active.
 - ``pel-auto-complete-mode`` toggles the Auto Complete mode for the current buffer if it can.
-Activation is not alloewed when Company mode is active for the current buffer.
+Activation is not allowed when Company mode is active for the current buffer.
 - ``pel-global-company-mode`` toggles the global Company mode on/off if it can.
 Activation is not allowed when Auto Complete mode is active.